micag2025/Supply_Chain_project/publication.md

 ---

-IMP : to be delete client from the fugure since there are only three roles: farmer . distributor . retailetr ?
+IMP : ?? to be delete customer from the fugure since there are only three roles: farmer . distributor . retailetr ?

 ## Tags